 Note: Interest rates are subject to periodic change.

-Benefits of NRE Savings Account
+Best NRE Accounts in India: Feature and Benefits of NRE Savings Account

 Features and benefits of NRE accounts are as under: